lsst-dm/dmtn-256/index.rst

 .. figure:: /_static/figures/tern_default_g_11690_49/tern_images.png
     :name: fig-tern-default-g-11690-49
     :target: ../_images/tern_images.png
-    :alt: Tern of images for visit g-11690-49 default run
+    :alt: Set of images for visit g-11690-49 default run

-    Tern of images Template-Science-Difference for **Default mode**, filter `g`, visit 11690 detector 49.
+    Set of images Template-Science-Difference for **Default mode**, filter `g`, visit 11690 detector 49.

 We can also check the variance plane of the difference image: